Multiresonator quantum memory with atomic ensembles: Introduction

-The greatest advantages of resonator QM are demonstrated when using high-quality resonators, in which it is possible to maximize the coupling constant of the photon with atoms.
-At the same time, an increase in the Q-factor of the resonator narrows the operating range of the QM.
-For this reason, the placement of the atomic ensemble in a resonator connected to an external waveguide with constant coupling $\kappa$, does not provide the maximum spectral width of such an effective QM of more than $\kappa/3$ \cite{Moiseev2010cavity}.
-An increase in the working spectral width is possible through the use of so-called white resonators \cite{EMoiseev2021} and by using several resonators with different frequencies connected to the waveguide directly \cite{EMoiseev2016}, or through a common resonator \cite{Moiseev2018}.
-Multiresonator schemes themselves have already proven to be promising for microwave QM \cite{2021-Bao-PRL}, and have made it possible to achieve a fairly high efficiency of $\sim 60 \%$ when storing Gaussian single-photon wave packets \cite{Matanin2023,matanin2025}.
+The greatest advantages of resonator QM are achieved by using high-quality resonators, which allow maximizing the interaction of photons with atoms.
+However, placing an atomic ensemble in a single resonator connected to an external waveguide with a constant coupling $\kappa$ cannot provide effective memory in a spectral width greater than $\kappa/3$ \cite{Moiseev2010cavity}.
+Accordingly, increasing the resonator's Q factor narrows the operating spectral range of the QM.
+Expansion of this spectral range is possible through the use of so-called white resonators \cite{EMoiseev2021} and by combining several resonators with different frequencies into a common circuit connected to the waveguide directly \cite{EMoiseev2016}, or through a common resonator \cite{Moiseev2018}.
+The multiresonator schemes themselves have already proven promising for microwave QM \cite{2021-Bao-PRL}, and have made it possible to achieve a fairly high efficiency of $\sim 60 \%$ when storing Gaussian single-photon wave packets \cite{Matanin2023}.

+It has also been theoretically shown \cite{Perminov2023,perminov2024multiresonator} and recently experimentally demonstrated \cite{matanin2025} that an increase in the service life of such QM without a decrease in efficiency can be achieved by using controlled disconnection of this memory from the external waveguide.
+Other variants of multiresonator QM are also being developed \cite{solak2025high}, promising to achieve high efficiency.
+It is also important to note that the use of QM with a small number of miniresonators indicates the possibility of implementing spectral-topological QM \cite{perminov2019spectral}.
+A key difference between this QM and single-resonator QM is the ability to achieve extremely high efficiency over a wider spectral frequency range than single-resonator QM by using the specially defined frequencies of these miniresonators and their coupling constants to the common resonator.